 Additionally, the department is required to implement the licensure of pupil services professionals under s.
-118.19 (10), Stats.
+118.19 (10), Stats., which includes school psychologists, school nurses, and school social workers.
 Under s.
 227.11 (2) (a) (intro.), Stats., "[e]ach agency may promulgate rules interpreting the provisions of any statute enforced or administered by the agency, if the agency considers it necessary to effectuate the purpose of the statute, but a rule is not valid if the rule exceeds the bounds of correct interpretation."
 See also, Wisconsin Ass'n of State Prosecutors v.
 Wisconsin Employment Relations Comm'n, 2018 WI 17, ¶ 42 ("statutory mandates are also statutory authorizations, and authorization of an act also authorizes a necessary predicate act.") (internal quotation marks omitted).
 As such, a rule is required to establish criteria and procedures for the licensing of pupil services professionals under s.
 118.19 (10), Stats.